 Gas (GC) or liquid chromatography (LC)

-Inorganic substances, on the other hand, are usually analyzed with the following methods:
+Inorganic substances are usually analyzed with the following methods:

 These methods often provide adequate information about the substance identity for REACH registration, but sometimes a more extensive selection of analysis techniques is needed to obtain sufficient qualitative and quantitative information.